thisisevilevil/evilevil365/_posts/2024-09-27-Windows11_24H2_NotableThings.md

 ![Systemreset](/assets/images/2024-09-27-Win11_24H2_NotableThings/systemreset_Missing.png?raw=true "Systemreset command")

-### Sense client is missing from early 24H2 OEM Builds
+### SENSE client is missing from early 24H2 OEM Builds

 This was actually the first thing I noticed back in late July, and I wanted to write a blog post about it but I had too many public speaker engagements + a holiday coming up, so I didn't get the time.
 But I did report it to Microsoft and since then there has been a bunch of blog posts written about it as well.